 Will I have lower energy bills if I install an ASHP?

 If you are changing from LPG, oil or direct electric there are considerable savings to be made in your annual running costs.

 An air source heat pump generates 3 times the energy it consumes, this means that for every 1kw of electricity that you pay for, an ASHP can produce 3kw of heat for your home.

 Does the government offer incentives to install an ASHP?

-The government does currently offer incentives, both the Renewable Heat Incentive and Green Home Grant Scheme are available.
+The government does currently offer incentives, the Renewable Heat Incentive is currently available.
 Full up to date information on the current schemes and eligibility is available and detailed on our Incentives page.

 Can I use my existing radiators with a new Air Source Heat Pump?

 If the radiator in a room is sized correctly for that room and currently being heated by a gas or oil boiler, then it is not likely to be suitable to be used with an ASHP.
 A new radiator sized correctly to work with an air source heat pump will be needed.